iahmad-khan/platform-test/terraform-iac/README.md

 ## Future Improvements

-* Introduce ALB + Auto Scaling Group for AutoScaling
+* Introduce ALB + Auto Scaling Group for AutoScaling and put EC2 in private subnet with Nat gateway configured for it
 * Add multi-AZ support across all modules
 * Consider using elastic container service instead of EC2 with docker
 * Use seprate git repo per TF module instead of shared repo